Langstrasse

 The quarter has a population of 10,500 on an area of 1.13 km².
-It is notorious as Zürich's red light district, with an above-average crime rate, drug dealing and brothels.
-It is also the most overtly multicultural spot in Zürich, with a rate of 42% foreign residents, among the highest in Zürich.
+It is notorious as Zurich's red light district, with an above-average crime rate, drug dealing and brothels.
+It is also the most overtly multicultural spot in Zurich, with a rate of 42% foreign residents, among the highest in Zurich.
 Due to the problems in this district, the City Council approved the comprehensive project "Langstrasse PLUS" on 14 March 2001 to achieve an improvement in public order and safety.

-As the historical quarter of factory workers during Industrialisation, Aussersihl is also the traditional center of socialist and communist agitation in Zürich, the Helvetiaplatz on Langstrasse being a traditional site of May Day manifestations.
+As the historical quarter of factory workers during Industrialisation, Aussersihl is also the traditional center of socialist and communist agitation in Zurich, the Helvetiaplatz on Langstrasse being a traditional site of May Day manifestations.

 Langstrasse is currently undergoing a process of gentrification in certain areas, spurring public debate both in the quarter and city-at-large regarding its social, spatial, and economic future.